Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Experiments

 \paragraph{Architectures.} We use the ViT-B/32 models and use CLIP pretraining~\citep{Radford2021} obtained weights as default but compare against supervised~\cite{Dosovitskiy2020} and DINO~\cite{caron2021emerging} self-supervised weights.
 The ViT weights are always kept frozen during our experiments.
 In the PGN, we experiment with the lightweight ResNet-based architectures~\citep{he2016resnet}, namely ResNet10 and ResNet18.
 We obtain the ResNet10 architecture by reducing the layers at each residual block from ResNet18 and also reducing the depth of the first layer to only 16.
-Please refer to the Appendix for the details.

-\paragraph{Training details.} We train the PGN with a learning rate of $0.1$ and apply a cosine decay learning schedule ending at zero learning rate with a linear warmup for the first $50$ epochs.
-We use an SGD optimizer with $0.9$ momentum.
-Except when specified, we use a batch size of $128$ images on one Nvidia-1080TI GPU.
-Compared to the $1{,}000$ epochs of concurrent work~\citep{Bahng2022}, we train our network for $500$ epochs by default in~\cref{s:exp-proof} and~\ref{s:exp-ablation} and for $1{,}000$ in Table~\ref{large_comparison}.
+More details are provided supplementary materials.